ls1intum/Artemis/docs/user/exercises/textual.rst

 - **Difficulty**: Difficulty of an exercise.
 (No Level, Easy, Medium or Hard).
 - **Mode**: Solving mode of an exercise. *This cannot be changed afterward* (Individual or Team).
 - **Release Date**: Date after which the exercise is released to the students.
-- **Release Date**: Date after which students can start the exercise.
+- **Start Date**: Date after which students can start the exercise.
 - **Due Date**: Date till when students can work on the exercise.
 - **Assessment Due Date**: Date after which students can view the feedback of the assessments from the instructors.
 - **Inclusion in course score calculation**: Option that determines whether or not to include exercise in course score calculation.